St. Bartholomew's Episcopal Church

 ANNUAL DAY OF SERVICE

-Our first annual Day of Service was held on a Saturday, May 2023.
-Fifty parishioners of all ages spent the day at four non-profit organizations: Partners for World Health, Growing to Give, Furniture Friends and Maine Needs.
+Our second annual Day of Service was held on a Saturday, May 4, 2024.
+Forty-seven parishioners of all ages spent the day at four non-profit organizations: Partners for World Health, Growing to Give, Greater Portland Family Promise and Maine Needs.
 This was a wonderful opportunity for our children and adults to learn more about how they can help the wider community in need.

 OUR OUTREACH MINISTRIES